-In 2004, 46-year-old Ed Pemberton was the victim of a 35 mph car crash that was caused when another driver ran a stop sign.
-Mr. Pemberton t-boned the other driver's car and then ran into a tree.
-Both vehicles involved in the auto accident were declared a total loss.
+In 2004, 46-year-old Ed Pemberton was injured in a car accident that was caused when another driver ran a stop sign at approximately 35 mph.
+Mr. Pemberton t-boned the other driver's vehicle and then ran into a tree.
+Both vehicles involved in the collision were declared a total loss.

 Mr. Pemberton ran and operated his own residential and commercial glass company.
 He claimed losses in income related to his business following the accident, which left him with neck and back injuries - including disc protrusions at C4-5, C5-6, and C6-7 - post concussive syndrome and mild traumatic brain injury (TBI).
 He had a range of other symptoms and conditions due to the accident, and a neuropsychological evaluation confirmed ongoing cognitive, memory and concentration problems.

 The insurance company for the other driver, Encompass Insurance Company, dug deep into Mr. Pemberton’s past medical history which revealed a prior whiplash injury from a car accident in 1999.
 A cervical MRI following that accident showed a bulging disc.
 The insurance company argued that his neck pain and symptoms were caused in large party by this previous accident.
 In 2008, Mr. Pemberton was injured again in another rear-end accident, and the insurance company was also able to argue at trial that this 2008 accident caused his neck injury to worsen.